- Grants of $20,000 or less: October 31, 2016 and March 31, 2017;

 How may the funds be used?

-Funds may be used for the purchase, installation and construction of renewable energy systems, such as:
+Funds may be used for renewable energy systems, such as:

 - Biomass (for example: biodiesel and ethanol, anaerobic digesters, and solid fuels)